Howick College Howick College

 Pre-requisites

-14+ credits from Year 12 History or with approval from the HOD.
-Students who have not studied History before may take Year 13 History with the approval of the HOD.
+Students who have not previously studied History may take Year 13 History with the approval of the HOD.

-History at Level 3 looks at the contestability of events in the past and the various interpretations of these events.
-Students evaluate primary and secondary data and the different views of historians.
-Skills of independent inquiry and research are also developed which are essential tertiary skills.
+History at Level 3 examines the contestability of past events and the various interpretations of these events.
+Students evaluate primary and secondary sources and historians' different perspectives.
+They also develop independent inquiry and research skills, essential tertiary skills.

-This pathway provides students with knowledge and skills that are relevant for a wide range of occupations such as law, journalism, the media, politics, human resources, research, nursing, primary, secondary and tertiary teaching, medicine, management and many other careers.
+This pathway provides students with knowledge and skills relevant to various occupations, including law, journalism, media, politics, human resources, research, teaching, medicine, and many other careers.

 Learning Areas: